hkhungit/todoapp/README.md

-This project is a demo todo app with firebase
+This project is a todo app with firebase.
+You can see demo at https://todoapp-8589e.firebaseapp.com/